kumarvna/terraform-azuread-service-principal/README.md

 This module creates the service principal using a certificate.
 This can be enabled by setting up `enable_service_principal_certificate = true` and provide the valid certificate path using the argument `certificate_path`.

-> If you are using Client Certificate authentication, it's now possible to specify the certificate bundle data as an inline variable, in addition to the pre-existing method of specifying the filesystem path for a .pfx file.
-This may be useful when running Terraform in a non-interactive context, such as CI/CD pipelines.

 ```hcl
 # Azurerm provider configuration
 provider "azurerm" {